 - 2.1.1.
-The permittee must obtain an extended wet gas analysis of the inlet gas stream at least once during each 12-month period.
+The permittee must obtain an extended wet gas analysis of the inlet gas stream at least once per calendar year.
 The gas sample shall be taken at a point prior to where the gas enters the dehydration system contact tower.
 The analysis shall include the gas temperature and pressure at which the sample was taken.
 The gas analysis results and corresponding temperature and pressure documented during collection of the gas sample must be used to determine the actual average benzene emissions annually, in accordance with §63.772(b)(2)(i) or (ii).
 If electing to make this demonstration according §63.772(b)(2)(i), using the GRI-GLYCalcTM model, the permittee shall perform each model run using a single gas analysis and the corresponding temperature and pressure documented during collection of the gas sample.
-The permittee may elect to average the results of multiple GRI-GLYCalcTM model runs in determining actual average benzene emissions annually, if multiple gas samples are collected within a 12-month period. - 2.1.2.
-The permittee must conduct an annual source determination using the gas analysis outlined in the paragraph above.
-The source determination shall be made using the procedure outlined in §63760(a)(1).

-2.2.
-40 CFR Part 63, Subpart ZZZZ - National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines [40 CFR §63.6580 - 63.6660 and RAC §4-103]
+The permittee may elect to average the results of multiple GRI-GLYCalcTM model runs in determining actual average benzene emissions annually, if multiple gas samples are collected within a 12-month period.
+[RAC 2-110(5)(b)] - 2.2.
+40 CFR Part 63, Subpart ZZZZ National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines [40 CFR §63.6580 - 63.6660 and RAC §4-103]